suntsov/efar/README.md

 Preliminary results of renaming are shown in a separate buffer.
 User can run actual renaming or cancel it.

+### Batch regexp replace in files
+* press **C-c c r** to start batch regexp replace in selected files
+* The files to replace in are the marked ones (if any) or the whole (might be filtered) file list in the current directory

 ### Changing sort order, filtering
 * change sort order and direction - **C-c f s**